 —1 Corinthians 5.9–13

 Oh what a loving and common sense principal for how to engage the sexual immorality of others.
 Paul sounds like such a liberal (or the Pope, haha) here when he says that it is not his place to judge or condemn those outside the church.
 He in essence says that they are acting exactly as they should act.
-There should be no shock, surprise, or offence at “the culture” acting like “the culture”.
+There should be no shock, surprise, or offense at “the culture” acting like “the culture”.
 No railing against the immorality of society.
 Instead, work to foster purity among the people of God.
 We are to be more eager to spend time with the “immoral” outside the church then the immoral inside the church.

 So when the king’s order and his edict were proclaimed, and when many young women were gathered in the citadel of Susa in custody of Hegai, Esther also was taken into the king’s palace and put in custody of Hegai, who had charge of the women.
 The girl pleased him and won his favor, and he quickly provided her with her cosmetic treatments and her portion of food, and with seven chosen maids from the king’s palace, and advanced her and her maids to the best place in the harem.